LiRiX2/soc-playbooks/README.md

 ## Frameworks referenced

-These documents map to the standards a SOC is typically audited against: NIST SP 800-61 (incident handling), NIST CSF, ISO/IEC 27001:2022, and MITRE ATT&CK.
+These documents map to the standards a SOC is typically audited against: NIST SP 800-61 (incident handling), NIST CSF, ISO/IEC 27001:2022, MITRE ATT&CK, and GDPR Article 33.

 ## Author